 Optional Extras You’ll Want to Consider

-As previously stated, there are some optional extras that you’ll want to consider:
+As previously stated, there are some optional extras that you’ll want to consider when replacing a roof.

-- Replace lead work to the chimney (you may have no choice to replace leadwork, depends on condition)
+- Replace lead work to the chimney (you may have no choice to replace leadwork, it depends on the condition)

 - Repoint chimney.

 - Install chimney cowls or cap the chimney

 - Replace fascia, soffits and rainwater guttering.